locomotivemtl/locomotive-boilerplate/docs/development.md

 #### `paths` option

+The `paths` option defines URIs and file paths.

-The `paths` setting is primarily used for template tags to reference any configuration properties, such as file paths, to reduce repetition.
+It is primarily used for template tags to reference any configuration properties to reduce repetition.

 Template tags are specified using `{%  %}` delimiters.
 They will be automatically expanded when tasks process paths.